 To work in so many different settings across the five boroughs of New York City, we need staff who are absolutely comfortable with diversity.
-We hire people who are motivated to make everyone feel welcome, wherever we land, whoever we meet.
+We hire people who are motivated to make everyone feel welcome, wherever we land.
 As a starting point, we recruit New Yorkers who have a connection to the communities where we work.
-As a result, the growing diversity of our locations drives the diversity of our staff.
-To date, 87% of the people who have worked or volunteered with us have been people of color and 56% have been women.
-Our Board of Directors is 37% people of color and 50% women.
+As a result, the diversity of our locations drives the diversity of our staff.
+Currently, people of color make up 76% of our total staff (full and part-time) of 21, and 50% of our full-time staff of six.
+Our Board of nine members is 44% people of color.

 Create installations that are open to all.